Pioneers in the through-barrier analysis of complex liquids.

-What if you could test a wine before even opening the bottle?
+What if you could test a wine without opening the bottle?

-What if you could buy or bid on wine with confidence?
+What if you could bid on wine with confidence?

-Non-invasive molecular fingerprinting – know what’s in the bottle without taking the cork out.
+Through-barrier liquid analysis – know what’s in the bottle without breaking the seal.

 Our Technology & Applications

 How does it work?

 VeriVin has developed a through-barrier Raman spectrometer for the fingerprinting of liquids in sealed containers.
 We aim at building the largest database of bottled products (beverages, spirits, honey, wines, oils, pharmaceuticals…) and be able to trace their authenticity, quality and possible adulteration via advanced data analysis techniques.

 To find out more about our technology, click here